The Bolt Apps

 Pugpig Bolt has many different screens, journeys and configurations that you can present to your users.
 In this article we'll go through what options you have over them.

-We support lottie interstitial ads if you have the ability to create them.
+We support Lottie launch animations if you have the ability to create them.
 These will be shown to users every time they return to the app after a reasonable period of time.

 If you've opted for a hard paywall, or registration wall, this will be seen straight away (after the splash screen if you have one), without any options other than to log in.